M Ocean View Improvements (Rossmoor Drive and Junipero Serra)

 - A new traffic signal for Rossmoor Drive at 19th Avenue to improve safety for people walking, enhance Muni reliability, and address a pattern of reported traffic collisions

-- New train sensors to keep trains running through the intersection
+- New train sensors to help trains get a green light quicker

 - New accessible ramps at 19th Avenue and Rossmoor